 The Reviewers shall provide a review within the time specified by the editors or notify the editor if the deadline is impossible.

 The Reviewers shall provide an objective peer review.
-Any personal criticism of the Author is unacceptable.
+Any personal criticism of the Author is unacceptable, as stated in the COPE protocol.
 All the conclusions should be well-grounded and provided with links to authoritative sources.

 Should the Reviewer detect that the manuscript was based on other studies which the author failed to mention in the references, the Reviewer shall inform the Editor about it.
 Reviewers are obliged to inform the Editor about any resemblance or overlap between the manuscript under consideration and other previously published researchers.